SpaceChuck/CreateYourFrisk/README.md

+# Create Your Frisk iOS Port
+An iOS port of Create Your Frisk.
+Might work on Android too.
+Thanks to [ereralp5kekadam](https://github.com/ereralp5kekadam) for ~~forcing me~~ kindly asking me to make this.

+## Building
+After building, add UIFileSharingEnabled and LSSupportsOpeningDocumentsInPlace to Info.plist on iOS.

+## Issues
+- Shaders are not supported
+- Probably more that I haven't found yet

 # Create Your Frisk - Lua moddable Undertale engine

 Welcome to the Git repository for **Create Your Frisk**, a fork of [**Unitale**](https://github.com/lvk/Unitale/) by lvk!